-I have lived in Clayton le Woods for 38 years and have an ancestral connection going as far back as 1763 on my maturnal side.
+I have lived in Clayton le Woods for 44 years and have an ancestral connection going as far back as the 1700s on my maternal side.

-I have always had a keen interest in genealogy, local, WW1 and WW2
+I have always had a keen interest in genealogy, and local, WW1 and WW2 history.

 Most of my spare time I spend researching war history which started originally whilst researching the war history of family members.

-When I discovered TOM PEEL, a relative, on the war memorial at Whittle le Woods, it inspired and motivated me to research all the men on the memorial, something only the local Parish Councils have done.
+In 2014, when I discovered TOM PEEL, a relative, on the war memorial at Whittle le Woods, it inspired and motivated me to research all the men on the memorial, something only the local Parish Councils have done.

-My traditional and modern approach to research, piles of paperwork, emails, books and personal visits continue to help my ongoing progress
+My traditional and modern approach to research, Google searches, piles of paperwork, emails, books, and personal visits continue to help my ongoing progress

-'Gone Fishing' or preparing for a trip to the battlefields.
+'Gone Fishing' or preparing for a trip to the battlefields of France and Belgium.